tech-keno/strawhatsvit/README.md

 ## Changelog

 **Sprint 1**

-Design phase
+- Design phase

 **Sprint 2**

-Set Up Back-End Infrastructure Flask and MongoDB
+- Set Up Back-End Infrastructure Flask and MongoDB
-Set Up Front-End Framework React with Node.js framework Set Up Daypilot api component
+- Set Up Front-End Framework React with Node.js framework
+- Set Up Daypilot api component

 **Sprint 3**

-Dynamic Routing for Pages implemented
+- Dynamic Routing for Pages implemented
-Added file upload and csv reading from user story 2 Navbar with Dropdown & Logo Button developed
+- Added file upload and CSV reading from user story 2
+- Navbar with Dropdown & Logo Button developed
-Login Window developed from user story 1
+- Login Window developed from user story 1
-Login Authentication developed from user story 1
+- Login Authentication developed from user story 1
-Fixed bug where authentication only works on calendar page Timetable Display Window developed from user story 3 Default Timetable Window developed from user story 3 Data Input Pages (Buildings, Personnel, Study) developed from user story 2 Timetable Allocation Algorithm developed from user story 3 Implemented GitHub Actions for Automated Testing
+- Fixed bug where authentication only works on calendar page
+- Timetable Display Window developed from user story 3
+- Default Timetable Window developed from user story 3
+- Data Input Pages (Buildings, Personnel, Study) developed from user story 2
+- Timetable Allocation Algorithm developed from user story 3
+- Implemented GitHub Actions for Automated Testing
-Fixed multiple yml issues
+- Fixed multiple YAML issues
-Changed MongoDB install
+- Changed MongoDB installation
-Save button functionality developped from user story 2
+- Save button functionality developed from user story 2

 **Sprint 4**

-Connected timetable with back-end data
+- Connected timetable with back-end data
-Updated data import pages based on client feedback Added delete buttons to data management pages
+- Updated data import pages based on client feedback
+- Added delete buttons to data management pages
-Import data from CSV developed from user story 2
+- Import data from CSV developed from user story 2
-Fixed various bugs with allocation algorithm
+- Fixed various bugs with allocation algorithm
-Integrate allocation algorithm with webapp
+- Integrated allocation algorithm with web application
-Clearer instructions and help panel for user developed based on feedback Fixed issues with generate function by adding input checking and mistake highlighting Fixed integration issues with daypilot api and backend connection UI to edit events developed from user story 4 (drag and drog, form to change data) Fixed calendar event display so it displays information in the correct format Fixed bug where drag and drop wouldn't update information properly and snap back if edited again Fixed bug where certain places would use "Monday" instead of 'monday' which broke daypilot Fixed bug where calendar was not displaying correct data when moved/resized Fixed bug where so calendar displayed days of the week correctly
+- Developed clearer instructions and help panel for users based on feedback
+- Fixed issues with the generate function by adding input checking and mistake highlighting
+- Resolved integration issues with DayPilot API and backend connection
+- Developed UI to edit events from user story 4 (drag and drop, form to change data)
+- Fixed calendar event display to show information in the correct format
+- Fixed bug where drag and drop wouldn't update information properly and would snap back if edited again
+- Fixed bug where certain places would use "Monday" instead of "monday," which broke DayPilot
+- Fixed bug where the calendar was not displaying correct data when moved/resized
+- Fixed bug where the calendar displayed days of the week correctly

 ## Traceability matrix TO DO (what is this????)